plantgenomicslab/BCH709/_episodes/Github_compile_conda.md

 | [BWA](http://bio-bwa.sourceforge.net/) | 0.7.17 | [Link](http://bio-bwa.sourceforge.net/bwa.shtml) | Linux, MacOS | Mapping DNA sequences against reference genome. |

-## Current location
-Please check your current location and move to   `~/bch709/example`

 ## Different way to install software?
 ## Github
 ### What is Git and why use it?